CR Belouizdad: Renewal

 The Shabab failed to win titles between 1978 and 1995 despite the good results that made that the team after all the earlier years, ranking each time 2nd, 3rd or 4th until 1988 where the Chabab experienced the worst season in its history characterized by relegation to D2 and an Algerian Cup final loss against USMA on penalties.
 This was despite the rich who provided a workforce for CRB, and this team was regarded as the best championship team on paper with the Yahi, Amani, Badache, Laamouri, Khoudja, Kabrane, Abdesamia, Kouhil, Demdoum, etc. On the ground though, things were otherwise.
 However, the ordeal lasted only a single season, as the club returned to the D1 the following year, in 1989.

 But the event of relegation did not go without leaving deep scars in the heart of the CRB because Chabab flost its fame to occupy a role in successive championships, even avoiding relegation repeatedly until 1994.
 In fact, during this year, the Shabab, led by Mourad Abdelouahab was classed as 4th in the championship with the main aim of qualification for the Arabic Cup in Saudi Arabia.
 It was therefore the following year (1995) that the CRB took part in this competition, where they recorded a respectable run to the semi-final where they were defeated against Espérance de Tunis 0–1.

 In 1995, the CRB won the Algerian Cup for the fifth time in its history against the O Medea 2–1.

-This was indeed the beginning of another golden age, with a new generation of young and talented players, who despite the change of office (departure and arrival of Lefkir Selmi) and staff by the return of Mourad replacing Abdelouahab of Bacha-Adjaout, a new team, described as an "Algerian dream-team", was born with Bekhti, Badji, Settara, Talis, Bounekdja, Selmi Yacine Chedba Ali Moussa, Boutaleb and others.
-This developed beautiful football for the CRB and every season new players were brought to the club to complete the tactical approach of the coach and achieve the objectives set by management.
-It is in this context that players like Mezouar and Boukessassa came to the club.
+This period marked a significant era for the club, characterized by the emergence of a new generation of players.
+Following changes in club leadership and coaching staff, including the departure of Lefkir Selmi and the return of Mourad replacing Abdelouahab Bacha-Adjaout, a reorganized squad was assembled featuring players such as Bekhti, Badji, Settara, Talis, Bounekdja, Selmi, Yacine Chedba, Ali Moussa, and Boutaleb, among others.
+The club pursued an attacking style of play, with management regularly recruiting new players to fulfill the tactical requirements of the coaching staff and meet sporting objectives.
+Among those who joined the club during this period were Mezouar and Boukessassa.

 Players arrived during the 1999–2000 season, which saw Chabab win the title of Champion of Algeria for the 5th time in its history.
 This also included a victory in the league cup on 19 March 2000, against MC Oran (3–0).

 The following season, and its momentum, Chabab not only confirms but does better with a title 2 row from 2000 to 2001 by capping JSK and USMA 7 days of the end of the championship.
 For the record, the Shabab had won 10 consecutive games with Nour Benzekri happened in the middle of the season.